raspberrypilearning/introduction-to-processing/worksheet.md

 	```

 1. Click on the Run button.
 A new window should appear with a box and a diagonal line.

+The line function draws a line between two points in the window.
+It takes four inputs: `x1`, and `y1` for the start of the line and `x2`, and `y2` for the end of the line.

+To understand what this means, you'll need to know that Processing uses a coordinate system like the one shown below; crucially the numbering begins at 0, not 1.
+Also, the origin is in the top left rather than the bottom left as you may be used to.

+1. Try entering different values into the line function and press play.
+Here are a few ideas to try.
+Can you guess what the output will look like _before_ you execute the code?

 ## What next?